nicknonnen/RE-rosgen/results/rosgenreport.md

 ## Unplanned Deviations from the Protocol

 In order to initially install the required add-ons in GRASS on MacOS, XCode Command Line Tools had to be installed from the Apple Developers Library.
 More information on this issue and how to overcome may be found [here](https://github.com/GIS4DEV/RE-rosgen/issues/2).
 In addition, in order to open certain data it was necessary to install [The Unarchiver application](https://theunarchiver.com).
+Finally, as mentioned in the **Procedure and Data** section above, slope was recalculated as the difference in elevation over length of the river contained in the loc_id = 25 study site.

 ## Discussion